aayush3201/Digidiary/README.md

 Type in "npm install" to install all dependencies.

-Then, type in "npm run start".
+Then, type in "npm run start" to run it with the devServer.

+Alternatively (recommended for regular use) go to dist -> index.html (note: Do not use the one in the src folder).

+Recommended browser: Google Chrome

 Personal Note: This application's code does to meet professional standards because I wasn't aware about these standards and didn't understand their importance when I worked on this project.